misho-kr/scripts-and-tools/ansible/create-coreos-cluster/README.md

 Obviously you need to have [Ansible](http://docs.ansible.com) on your machine in order to run the playbook.
 Follow the [instuctions in the Ansible documentation](http://docs.ansible.com/intro_installation.html) to install it from distro repositories, from source or with pip.

-While the playbook does its thing you can read through this document to understand how to manage the cluster after it is created, and the available configurations options for the _create_ playbbok.
+While the playbook does its thing you can read the next sections to understand how to manage the cluster after it is created, and the available configurations options for your next cluster.

 ### Cluster management

-There are several Ansible scripts to manage the cluster after it was created, like _list_, _start_, _stop_, etc.
+There are several Ansible scripts to manage the cluster after it was created.

-By default the cluster is configured to have 3 virtual machines.
-This can be changed by passing _vm_count_ argument to the playbook, or by updating the virtual machine count in the main configuration file.
-This can be done even before the cluster is created.
-Open [group_vars/all.yml](group_vars/all.yml) for edit and set the right value to the _vm_count_ variable.

 #### Start up, Shutdown, Restart